 CMAT is a common entrance exam conducted by NTA for students seeking admissions into management courses provided by AICTE-approved universities and institutes.
-Since 2012, AICTE has been conducting CMAT twice in an academic year in September and February for admission to PG programmes in management.
-But, now it is conducted once in a year.
-This change was implemented from academic session 2016-17 onwards.
-CMAT is generally conducted in the month of January.
+It is conducted once in a year, in the month of March/ April.

 CMAT Verbal Section

 The total number of questions in CMAT is 100, with 20 questions each from four sections, and the time allotted is 180 minutes.
 Each question carries 4 marks and there is a 1/4th negative marking for each wrong answer.
 Test takers normally get around one and half minute to solve each question.
 In CMAT, verbal section appears by the name of Language Comprehension.
 The marking scheme is same across all sections.
 There is no sectional time limit in CMAT.

 CMAT 2019: Language Comprehension Analysis